Marc Trestman

 Marc Trestman Coaching Tree

-Before he was a head coach, Trestman served as an assistant coach for Bud Grant, Jerry Burns, Ray Perkins, Marty Schottenheimer, Bud Carson, George Seifert, Bobby Ross, Vince Tobin, Jon Gruden, Bill Callahan, Dave Wannstedt, Sean Payton, and John Harbaugh.
+Before he was a head coach, Trestman served as an assistant coach for Bud Grant, Jerry Burns, Ray Perkins, Marty Schottenheimer, Bud Carson, George Seifert, Bobby Ross, Vince Tobin, Jon Gruden, Bill Callahan, Dave Wannstedt, Sean Payton, John Harbaugh, and Jim Harbaugh.
 During this time, he coached for three years for Jerry Burns and Vince Tobin.

 Playing Career